Attending the Procession

 8940 N Bradford St:

-Following the procession through Cathedral Park, both participants and audience members are invited to the Green Anchors community pavilion for musical revelry lasting into the wee hours.
+At the end of the procession through Cathedral Park, participants and audience members are invited to the Green Anchors community pavilion for musical revelry until midnight.
 Bring a night picnic or enjoy delicious soup made by our soup crew.
-There will also be a community Altar of Our Beloved Dead at the pavilion where you are invited to set photos or mementos (to be taken home afterwards).
+Children of the Moon will perform, to be followed by a DJ.

 What to Bring: